agreenfield79/deckr/README.md

 **Prepare for capital.
 Powered by Watson.**

-Deckr prepares the deal the way banks review credit.
-Enter profile and terms → Upload docs → **Package complete ~5 minutes thereafter.**

-From scattered documents to a complete prospectus in minutes.
+From scattered documents to a complete prospectus: enter your borrower profile and loan terms → upload financial documents → **package complete in ~5 minutes.**

 A borrower runs the pipeline and gets:
-- A **13-section credit memorandum** written from the lender's perspective
+- A 13-section **credit memorandum** written from the lender's perspective
-- A **borrower deal sheet** — structured from the lender's logic, calibrated to the borrower's advantage, and designed to attract competitive bids across lenders.
+- A **loan prospectus sheet** structured from the lender's logic, calibrated to the borrower's advantage, and designed to attract competitive bids across lenders.

 *Every agent output is editable.
-Human review is built in at every stage.
-Deckr supports judgment — it does not replace it.*
+Human review is built in at every stage.*

 **Built by Bankers.
 Powered by Watson.**